bullshitking-99/vue3-img-viewer/README.md

   - When it is inconvenient to use the native window to monitor scrolling, you can provide one yourself
 - Unloaded images will not be recognized
   - Images that are not fully loaded or do not exist will be skipped during the processing stage, so as to ensure the normal operation of the component
+- Gif image static
+  - Display the cover when initializing, click to make it play and stop again, this is for the convenience of browsing and energy saving

 ## 特性